Everything you need to know about credit cards for small businesses

 Who can get a business credit card?

-To apply for a business credit card, you need to be a business owner or a sole trader.
-The eligibility criteria will be different for every provider, but the usual required minimum is:
+To apply for a business credit card, you need to be a business owner.
+The eligibility criteria will be different for every provider, but Capital on Tap's minimum requirements are:

 How to apply for a business credit card?